-

 Synopsis

-Beauty, love, seduction, fashion, marriage, motherhood: all fit into these ‘harmless small texts’ of Clarice Lispector, which were published under a pseudonym, in women’s pages of newspaper over the 1950s and 1960s and which are the inspiration for Ladies’ Mail, a series in eight episodes directed by Luiz Fernando Carvalho and aired on the Fantástico TV show.
+Beauty, love, seduction, fashion, marriage, motherhood: all fit into these ‘harmless small texts’ of Clarice Lispector, which were published under a pseudonym, in women’s pages of newspaper over the 1950s and 1960s and which are the inspiration for Ladies’ Mail, a series in eight episodes directed by Luiz Fernando Carvalho.

 Helen Palmer, quite an avant-garde host from the past to meet with a present-day viewer, enlightens on the path of women who feel divided, between freedom and convention.
 Women who have grown, taken to the fore, and skyrocketed over the past few decades: those who struggle with love, family, and home life affairs, meanwhile pursue self-knowledge, and a place in an ever-changing society.